 }

-Customizing HubSpot forms embedded via template files gives you full visual control – just be mindful of how HubSpot injects its markup.
-Wrapping the form in a container and targeting that with your CSS is the most reliable and future-proof approach.
+Customizing HubSpot forms embedded via WordPress template files gives you full visual control.
+Wrapping the form in a container with a custom class and targeting it with scoped CSS is the most reliable and future-proof approach.
+For advanced control, you can also hook into HubSpot’s onFormReady callback to manipulate form fields after load.